PumasAI-Labs/NLME-Intermediate/docs/instructors.md

 Proceed to the `03-indirect_response.jl` file.
 Here the `pkdata` has two columns of observations: the `:dv` and the `:resp` columns.
 Explain that the `:dv` is for the PK measurements and the `:resp` for the PD measurements.
-It is important to emphasize that this wide column format is the only difference in data format that Pumas diverges from NM-TRAN.
+This is a sequential PD model.
+That means, that we'll fit first the PK part of the model.
+The PK model is not different from the models that learners have experienced in the pre-requisites of this workshop.
+Then, we proceed by extracting the PK individual parameters from the fit and merging to the original data.
+We read the updated data into a `Population` and pass the PK individual parameters as covariates in the `read_pumas` function.
-Now, walkthrough the model definition.
+Now, walkthrough the PD model definition.
-Make sure that learners understand the different PK and PD components in the `@param`, `@random`, `@pre` and `@derived` block.
+Make sure that learners understand the different PD components in the `@param`, `@random`, `@pre` and `@derived` block.
 There are two new model blocks that learners might not have been exposed yet: `@init` and `@vars`.
 The `@init` block has the purpose of defining initial values for the subjects compartments.